-- a) Proposals should include a strong justification for why the sentinel landscape boundary was selected, including why the size and scale of the sentinel landscape are appropriate to address the local sentinel landscapes partnership's goals and objectives.
-Proposals must describe the characteristics or criteria used to define the boundary, e.g., Air Installations Compatible Use Zones, REPI Opportunity Areas, watersheds, critical or high value habitat, flood zones, state/county lines, etc. - b) The sentinel landscape boundary should represent a geography where partners are committed to engage in and outcomes are reasonably anticipated within the next three to five years.
+- a) Proposals should include a strong justification for why the sentinel landscape boundary was selected, including why the size and scale of the sentinel landscape is appropriate to address the local sentinel landscape partnership's goals and objectives.
+Proposals must describe the characteristics or criteria used to define the boundary (e.g., Air Installations Compatible Use Zones, REPI agreement areas, watersheds, critical or high value habitat, flood zones, state/county lines, etc.). - b) The sentinel landscape boundary should represent a geography where partners are committed to engage in and outcomes are reasonably anticipated within the next three to five years.
 To note: the FCC will consider boundary adjustment proposals from designated sentinel landscapes if the local sentinel landscape partnership presents compelling evidence for any such change.
-This gives local sentinel landscape partnerships the flexibility to adjust their geographically based goals and objectives over time. - c) Proposals should include a description of the current land use, land cover, and land ownership status within the landscape's boundary, using quantitative descriptions if possible. - d) Proposals should include a GIS map that delineates the boundary of the proposed sentinel landscape.
-The proposal shall also include the following map layers (or otherwise be delineated on the boundary map): - a.
+This gives local sentinel landscape partnerships the flexibility to adjust their geographically based goals and objectives over time.
+However, such boundary adjustments are usually not considered by the FCC until the sentinel landscape has been designated for a few years. - c) Proposals should include a description of the current land use, land cover, and land ownership status within the landscape's boundary, using quantitative descriptions if possible. - d) Proposals should include a GIS map that delineates the boundary of the proposed sentinel landscape.
+The following layers shall be delineated on the boundary map: - a.
 The anchor installation operational footprint, with the option to convey the location of associated encroachment concerns. - b.
-Priority areas for each federal, state, local, regional, and private partners, including priority areas that may extend beyond the boundary of the sentinel landscape and/or the areas where partners plan to target their activities over the next five years.
+Priority areas for relevant federal, state, local, regional, and private partners, including priority areas that may extend beyond the boundary of the sentinel landscape and/or the areas where partners plan to target their activities over the next five years.